 The kitchen and bathrooms are probably two of the most used rooms in a house.
 Therefore, DIY projects that are budget-friendly can truly enhance these spaces.

 5. Painting can always change a space.
-Different shades of grays can really make a space feel more modern.
+Different shades of gray can really make a space feel more modern.
 Make sure not to pick a color that is too dark if you have a small bathroom.
 You can see how this small bathroom got a gray herringbone accent wall to really update the space.

 6. Add new shelving.
 You can create your own DIY shelves or install premade shelves.
 This is a simple DIY project that anyone can do to help keep yourself more organized and your guests more at home.